 Kev was confident that he would find it soon, but I wasn’t so sure.

-I can remember losing a high school boyfriend’s senior ring next to his backyard pool; it was as if the ring had been swiped when we hadn’t been looking, although no one had been there to take it.
-We searched for hours, and never did find it.
-My completely unscientific and irrational feeling about dropping anything valuable is that the ground opens up and swallows items more quickly depending upon their size and worth.
+I can remember losing a high school boyfriend’s senior ring and a ring he had given me next to his backyard pool; it was as if the ring had been swiped when we hadn’t been looking, although no one had been there to take it!

 And then it rained on Thursday.

-I thought the metal detector looked fine, but I had ZERO experience with any metal detectors, so I really wasn’t a good judge.
+I thought the metal detector looked fine, but I had zero experience with metal detectors, so I wasn’t a good judge.

-Kev picked up two 9-volt batteries in town the next morning, and then came home to crack the manual and figure out how to use it.
-I loaned him my platinum wedding band, along with a silver and a gold band, so he could practice finding ‘lost treasure’.
+The next morning, Kev picked up two 9-volt batteries in town and then came home to crack the manual and figure out how to use it.
+I loaned him my platinum wedding band and a silver and gold band so he could practice finding ‘lost treasure’— hopefully without actually losing my jewelry!

 Most hobby metal detectors use VLF Induction Balance technology.
 Here’s how they work:

-The Bounty Hunter® Tracker IV Metal Detector Specifications:
+The Bounty Hunter TK4 Tracker IV Metal Detector’s Specifications:

 • Depth Detection: 8″ for coin-size objects; 3′ for large objects